- Campus Resources

 - Transfer Students

-“Intensive Spanish was one of the most challenging and rewarding experiences in my life—for a whole year, I had Spanish classes, Spanish activities—I even dreamed in Spanish.
-In eight months, I went from knowing two words to being able to communicate with Spanish-speaking people I’d known my whole life but never gotten to know…”
+Studying an RC intensive language was “one of the most challenging and rewarding experiences in my life—for a whole year, I had language classes and activities—I even dreamed in the language.
+In eight months, I went from knowing two words to being able to communicate with native speakers I’d known my whole life but never gotten to know…”

 —Maggie Mitchell, RC ’06